 As an example, take the idea of a driverless car.
 The goal of 'driving' needs to be decomposed to see the sub-processes which make it up, like changing lanes or parking.
 An abstraction is a model of the roads, cars, laws, and environments the vehicle drives through.
 Patterns could be established for interpreting road signs.
 An algorithm is the collection of steps needed for a 'driverless' car to determine what to do in a given situation, such as another vehicle stopping unexpectedly in front of them.
 The collection of all these elements, abstractions, patterns, and algorithms equal a program.

-For this article, we'll use the example of a driverless car or autonomous vehicle as the context for data’s journey through the supply chain.
+Throughout this Guidebook, we'll use the example of a driverless car or autonomous vehicle as the context for data’s journey through the supply chain.